Monica and Friends: Publication history

-Nowadays the comics are sold in 40 countries in 14 languages.

 Characters

 The Monica and Friends series has an extensive amount of main and secondary characters.
 It has as main protagonists Monica, Jimmy Five, Smudge and Maggy and each has its own comic book.
+Currently the character Milena was recently added as the fifth main character of the group.
 Other characters from other series created by Mauricio de Sousa are also included on Monica and Friends, making crossovers or quotations from each other in several stories, among several other characters.
 The main setting of the stories is the fictional Lemon Tree Street (Rua do Limoeiro).

 Most stories focus on the daily lives of the main characters and occasionally on the secondary characters; the humour usually uses various types of repetitions, allusions, appeals to the nonsense, paranomasias, sarcasm and metalanguage.
 The stories with Monica and Jimmy Five revolve around the conflict between the two.
 Jimmy Five is a troublemaker and bully who always tries to scold Monica or steal her stuffed bunny to give knots in its ears (usually having Smudge or another boy accomplice), always having Monica get her revenge by hitting him with her stuffed bunny, often leaving him bruised and with black eyes.
 Often Jimmy Five makes plans against her with various traps, sometimes using Franklin's inventions or talking Smudge into helping, but he always loses to Monica at the end.

 Smudge's stories often focus on his penchant for dirt and mess and his fear of water, having never bathed in his life, and constantly being threatened by villains or his friends to take a shower, with him always succeeding in not getting wet and staying dirty.
 The stories with Maggy generally focus on her gluttony, with a superhuman ability to eat more than a normal person without ever getting fat and sometimes stealing food from her friends.

 Among the villains are Captain Fray, a supervillain with the power to control garbage and dirt, and Lord Raider, a space rabbit whose first appearance was in the movies.
 A joke often breaks the fourth wall.